 While state law prevents cities from prohibiting the sales of fireworks, it does allow cities to set their own rules for the use of consumer fireworks, and the North Liberty City Council has declined to legalize their use within city limits, so consumer fireworks are prohibited.
 Novelty fireworks, including sparklers and similar items, remain legal to use.
-North Liberty limits sales to industrial zones in compliance with state code.

 Every year, we receive complaints from residents about their neighbors using fireworks.
 The most effective deterrent is residents talking to their neighbors who are using fireworks illegally.
 Additionally, reports can also be made to countywide dispatch at (319) 356-6800.
 Those who use fireworks without permits can face hundred of dollars in fines.

 North Liberty hosts licensed and insured professional display in winter as part of Beat the Bitter and has plans for a display following the Aug.
 20, 2020, Summer Sendoff as part of the City Slate of events.